lois-lee/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Not really, there would be no difference as long as we knew which potentiometer vals aligned with reading/writing etc.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+Because we only want it to happen once each time rather than loop continuously.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**